Laghman Province: Etymology

-Laghman or Lamghan is originally named after Lamech (Mether Lam Baba), the father of Noah.
+Laghman or Lamghan was originally named after Lamech (Mether Lam Baba), the father of Noah.

 History

 Located currently at the Kabul Museum are Aramaic inscriptions that were found in Laghman which indicated an ancient trade route from India to Palmyra.
 Aramaic was the bureaucratic script language of the Achaemenids whose influence had extended toward Laghman.
 During the invasions of Alexander the Great, the area was known as Lampaka.

 Inscriptions in Aramaic dating from the Mauryan Dynasty were found in Laghman which discussed the conversion of Ashoka to Buddhism.
 The inscription mentions that the distance to Palmyra is 300 dhanusha or yojana.

 The Mahamayuri Tantra dated to between the 1-3rd century mentions several popular Yaksha shrines.
 It mentions Yaksha Kalahapriya being worshipped in Lampaka.

 In the seventh century, the Chinese pilgrim Xuanzang visited Laghman, which he called "Lan-pro" and considered part of India.
-He indicated the presence of Mahayana Buddhists and numerous Hindus:
+He indicated the presence of Mahayana Buddhists and numerous Hindus, including Brahmins:

-The Hudud al-'alam which was finished in 982 AD mentioned the presence of some idol worshipping temples in the area.
+The Ḥudūd al-ʿĀlam which was finished in 982 AD mentioned the presence of some idol worshipping temples in the area, and describes the province as an emporium of Hindūstān.

 The Kabul Shahis only retained Lamghan in the Kabul-Gandhara area by the time of Alp-tegin.
 According to Firishta, Sabuktigin had already begun raiding Lamghan under Alp-begin.
 He crossed the Khyber Pass many times and raided the territory of Jayapala.
 He plundered the forts in the outlying provinces of the Kabul Shahi and captured many cities, acquiring huge booty.
 He also established Islam at many places.
 Jaipal in retaliation marched with a large force into the valley of Lamghan (Jalalabad) where he clashed with Sabuktigin and his son.
 The battle stretched on several days until a snowstorm affected Jaipala's strategies, forcing him to sue for peace.

 Jayapala then returned to Waihind but broke the treaty and mistreated the amirs sent to collect the tribute.
 Sabuktigin launched another invasion in retaliation.
 According to al-Utbi, Sabuktigin attacked Lamghan, conquering it and burning the residences of the "infidels" while also demolishing its idol-temples and establishing Islam.
 He advanced and butchered the idolaters, destroying the temples and plundering their shrines, even risking frostbite on their hands counting the large booty.